LukasKnuth/bike-track/README.md

 The roadmap for the next major change in the application-backend:

 5. Update the TourActivity as the "start-point" for a new tour.
 (When Tracking is started: store tour date.
 When finished, find out the start/goal city-names (https://developers.google.com/maps/documentation/geocoding/#ReverseGeocoding), calculate the tour-data and store it all in the database).
-6. Update the Main Activity to no longer ask for name/date (also remove the "rename"-option)